Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

-\textit{Acknowledgement.-} We would like to thank Wei Zhu, Yin Tang, Chen Cheng, Xue-Feng Zhang, Shangqiang Ning, Marcello Dalmonte and Han-Qing Wu for fruitful discussions.
-We acknowledge the start-up funding of Westlake University.
-The authors also acknowledge the HPC centre of Westlake University and Beijng PARATERA Tech Co.,Ltd. for providing HPC resources that have contributed to the research results reported within this paper.
+{\bf Acknowledgements} We would like to thank Zhentao Wang, Chen Cheng, Wei Zhu, Xue-Feng Zhang and Han-Qing Wu for fruitful discussions.
+SH acknowledges funding from MOST Grant No. 2022YFA1402700, NSFC No. U2230402, NSFC Grant No. 12174020.
+BBM acknowledge the Natural Science Foundation of Shandong Province, China (Grant No. ZR2024QA194) and NSFC Grant No. 12247101.
+We thank the Scientific Research Project (No.WU2024B027) and the Start-up Funding of Westlake University.
+The authors also acknowledge the HPC centre of Westlake University and Beijng PARATERA Tech Co.,Ltd. for providing HPC resources.

+{\bf Author Contributions} ZY initiated the work and designed the QMC+ED algorithm.
+SH proposed the scheme to restore entanglement Hamiltonian.
+BBM performed all the computational simulations.
+YMD and ZW contributed to the analysis of the results, coding and writing the manuscript.
+SH and ZY supervised the project.